Alaska Hunting Gear

-You'll need a couple sets of good thermal underwear for the fall hunting season.
-Good fabrics are wool/poly blends, or polypropylene.
+You'll need a couple of sets of good thermal underwear for the fall hunting season.
+Good fabrics are wool/poly blends or polypropylene.
 Stay clear of cotton!
 If it gets wet, the fibers mat down and it loses its thermal efficiency.
 Regular tee shirts and underwear should also be made of synthetic fiber.
 Socks should be synthetic or a wool / synthetic blend.
 You'll also need a couple of rugged long-sleeved shirts.
 Worsterlon is an excellent material, and it wears like denim.
 Fleece is also good.
 Nylon and polyester are good choices as well.
-Go with similar fabrics for your pants, and gp with zippered pockets if you can get them.
+Go with similar fabrics for your pants, and go with zippered pockets if you can get them.
 Nothing worse than losing your lighter because it slid out of your pocket when you sat down to glass.

 Breathable raingear is mostly a waste of money, as it tends to leak at the seams after two or three hunts.
 Instead, go with a rugged 100% waterproof membrane like rubberized coatings on nylon, or urethane coated nylon.
 Go with a smooth surface so you can make your close stalks in silence.
-Coated cordura nylon is too noisy for that kind of work.
+Coated Cordura nylon is too noisy for that kind of work.
 Ensure that your rain jacket is vented adequately in order to prevent excessive buildup of moisture from sweat and condensation.
 Rain pants should have leg zips to allow you to put them on and take them off over boots, without having to remove your footwear.

 Some hunters opt for leather boots, knowing that they will get wet and be impossible to dry in field conditions.
-Others prefer synthetics, because they dry quickly.
+Others prefer synthetics because they dry quickly.
 Whatever you choose, you want good ankle support.
 Sheep hunters may opt for synthetic climbing boots that lock the ankle to prevent it from turning at an inappropriate time.
 This is especially true for hunters with weak ankles.

 If you're hunting Southeast Alaska a lot, a pair of calf-length rubber boots are essential.
 If you have weaker ankles, you should know that these boots offer little in the way of ankle support, so you'll want to tape your ankles with an ACE bandage or something similar.